dgerosa/CV/README.md

 # Davide Gerosa, CV
 Here is where I keep my (hopefully updated) CV, publication list, talks, etc.

-For more information on my research, please visit my personale homepage: [davidegerosa.com](https://davidegerosa.com)
+For more information on my research, please visit my personal homepage: [davidegerosa.com](https://davidegerosa.com)

 Pdf files can be accessed using the links below: